 Honouring the songs from a career spanning 49 years

-Since the death of Leonard Cohen in 2016 a legion of fans have lost a poet and songwriter who spoke much of what is usually unsaid.
-Cohen left a legacy of insightful songs delve into the emotion of what it is to be human.
+Since the death of Leonard Cohen in 2016 a legion of fans has lost a poet and songwriter who spoke much of what is usually unsaid.
+Cohen left a legacy of insightful songs that delve into the emotion of what it is to be human.

 Irish folk singer, Gerry Tully has created Gerry Tully sings Leonard Cohen performing many of the classic songs of the Canadian troubadour.

 Jackie Hayden – Hotpress Magazine;